Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/Single Sign-On Configuration.md

 ## SAML 2 Set Up

 > #### ⚠️ Note
 > _SAML 2 is an enterprise-only feature.
-To use it you must have `enterpriseEnabled` set to `true` and have a valid license key._
+To use it you must have `premium.enabled` set to `true` and have a valid license key._

 Begin by setting `security.enableLogin` to `true` and `security.loginMethod` to `saml2` in your `/configs/settings.yml`.